johnzhang1051/discordant-transcript-resubmission/NEWEST_CCLE/README.md

 # NEWEST__CCLE

 * This folder contains the R files and original datasets used to identify discordant transcripts in **CCLE data**
+* I've also integrated in the Tsoi scripts, so that they all use the same datasets
 * Specifically, we clean data, run correlation analyses, and test significance between correlation values

 ## This folder has the following steps: